kergoth/OE-Signatures/README.rst

     Also, doing this much called via the constructor could be bad, maybe we should move that logic into a factory, since its more about how this thing is created than anything else..
+  - Split up the python and shell unit tests into multiple tests in a suite for each, rather than one big string that tries to do it all.
   - Sanitize the property names amongst the Value implementations

     - Rename 'references', as it is specifically references to variables in